On the Euler characteristic of a relative hypersurface: Constructing a relative variety

 Let $X$ be a smooth compact variety over $\mathbb{C}$.
 For every complex vector bundle $\mathscr{E}\to X$ of rank $n+1$ we let $\mathbb{P}(\mathscr{E})\to X$ denote the projective bundle of \emph{lines} in $\mathscr{E}$, which is a $\mathbb{P}^n$-bundle over $X$.
 The projective bundle comes with a tautological line bundle corresponding to the fiber-wise lines in $\mathscr{E}$ which we denote by $\mathscr{O}(-1)$.
 We then denote its dual by $\mathscr{O}(1)$, whose restriction to each $\mathbb{P}^n$ fiber of $\mathbb{P}(\mathscr{E})\to X$ is the line bundle associated with a hyperplane.
 Given a homogeneous equation in $n+1$ variables which defines a hypersurface in $\mathbb{P}^n$, we may promote its numerical coefficients to sections of line bundles over $X$ in such a way that the homogeneous equation defines a hypersurface $Y_X\hookrightarrow \mathbb{P}(\mathscr{E})$ in a projective bundle $\mathbb{P}(\mathscr{E})\to X$.
 In such a case we refer to $Y_X$ as a \emph{projecto-relative} hypersurface.

+For the remainder of this section let $d\geq 2$ and $n\geq 1$ be arbitrary integers.
 We now construct an example of a projecto-relative hypersurface of arbitrary degree in a $\mathbb{P}^n$-bundle $\mathbb{P}(\mathscr{E})\to X$ (the vector bundle $\mathscr{E}$ will be determined by our construction).
 For this, we use the equation

 When $f$ and $g$ are complex numbers, equation (\ref{e5}) defines a smooth hypersurface of degree $d$ in $\mathbb{P}^n$ whenever

 and a singular hypersurface whenever

 A projecto-relative hypersurface associated with equation (\ref{e5}) then enables us to bring together smooth and singular manifestations of equation (\ref{e5}) into a single family.
 In particular, the homogeneous coordinates $x_0,x_1,\ldots,x_n$ of $\mathbb{P}^n$ will now be homogeneous coordinates in the fibers of a $\mathbb{P}^n$-bundle $\pi:\mathbb{P}(\mathscr{E})\to X$.
 Each $x_i$ will then be a section of $\mathscr{O}(1)\otimes \pi^*\mathscr{L}_i$, where $\mathscr{L}_i\to X$ is an ample line bundle on $X$ which keeps track of how the coordinate $x_i$ twists from fiber to fiber in $\pi:\mathbb{P}(\mathscr{E})\to X$.
 And for equation (\ref{e5}) to give a well defined zero-locus of a section of a line bundle on $\mathbb{P}(\mathscr{E})$, each monomial on the LHS of equation (\ref{e5}) must be a section of the same line bundle.
 Since for example $x_i^d$ is a section of $\mathscr{O}(d)\otimes \pi^*\mathscr{L}_i^d$, we take $\mathscr{L}_i=\mathscr{L}$ for some fixed ample line bundle $\mathscr{L}\to X$ for $i=1,...,n$.
 Now after taking $x_0$ to be a section of $\mathscr{O}(1)$, and $f$ and $g$ to be sections of $\pi^*\mathscr{L}^{d-1}$ and $\pi^*\mathscr{L}^{d}$ respectively, every monomial of (\ref{e5}) is then a well-defined section of $\mathscr{O}(d)\otimes \pi^*\mathscr{L}^d$.
 The aforementioned prescriptions are then consistent with $\mathscr{E}\to X$ being given by